Joliet, Illinois Child Support Attorney

 The Davi Law Group serves clients throughout Will County who have legal concerns about child support.
 When you are facing divorce, legal separation, the dissolution of a civil union, or a parentage situation and you have a child or children, there are different considerations for custodial and non-custodial parents.
 Depending on your role, you may be responsible for providing child support or eligible to receive benefits to help care for your biological or adopted child.

-Our attorneys have the skill and experience to provide comprehensive legal help for all family law matters pertaining to children, including child support, child custody, visitation, removal, and parentage.
+Our attorneys have the skill and experience to provide comprehensive legal help for all family law matters pertaining to children, including child support, child custody/parental responsibility, parentingt time/visitation, child removal, and paternity/parentage.
 We will work to secure an equitable solution that is in the best interest of the child and seek the least disruptive outcome for your family.

 Child Support Guidelines in Illinois